mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 Bitwarden provides 5 methods for logging in to Bitwarden, as defined in our [`AuthenticationType`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/enums/authentication-type.ts) enum.
 They are:

-1. [Login with Master Password](https://bitwarden.com/help/bitwarden-security-white-paper/#authentication-and-decryption) &mdash; authenticate with an email address and master password
+1. [Login with Master Password](https://bitwarden.com/help/bitwarden-security-white-paper/#authentication-and-decryption) &mdash; authenticate with a master password
-2. [Login with Device](https://bitwarden.com/help/log-in-with-device/) (aka Login with Auth Request) &mdash; authenticate with a one-time access code
+2. [Login with Auth Request](https://bitwarden.com/help/log-in-with-device/) (aka Login with Device) &mdash; authenticate with a one-time access code
-3. [Login with SSO](https://bitwarden.com/help/about-sso/) &mdash; authenticate with an SSO Identity Provider (IdP) through SAML or OpenID Connect (OIDC)
+3. [Login with Single Sign-On](https://bitwarden.com/help/about-sso/) &mdash; authenticate with an SSO Identity Provider (IdP) through SAML or OpenID Connect (OIDC)
 4. [Login with Passkey](https://bitwarden.com/help/login-with-passkeys/) (aka Login with WebAuthn) &mdash; authenticate with a passkey
 5. [Login with User API Key](https://bitwarden.com/help/personal-api-key/) &mdash; authenticate with an API key and secret

 <br>

-- Methods 1-4
-  - Can be initiated from the `LoginComponent` on our Angular clients (at route `/login`)
+**Login Initiation - Angular Clients**

+From the user's perspective, methods 1-4 can be initiated from the `/login` screen (`LoginComponent`).

+But "initiated" in this context simply means "the user can enter their email" to begin the login process. _After_ a user has entered their email on the `/login` screen they must then click one of the following buttons to navigate to the relevant component, which is where they can truly kick off the particular login process:

+- "Continue" button &rarr; user stays on the `LoginComponent` and enters a Master Password
+- "Log in with device" button &rarr; navigates user to `LoginViaAuthRequestComponent`
+- "Use single sign-on" button &rarr; navigates user to `SsoComponent`
+- "Log in with passkey" button &rarr; navigates user to `LoginViaWebAuthnComponent`
+  - Note: Login with Passkey is currently not available on the Desktop client.

+> [!NOTE]
+> It is worth noting that the Login with Master Password method is also used by the
+> `RegistrationFinishComponent` and `CompleteTrialInitiationComponent` (the user automatically
+> gets logged in with their Master Password after registration), and the `RecoverTwoFactorComponent`
+> (the user logs in with their Master Password along with their 2FA recovery code).

-  - Can be initiated from our CLI client
+**Login Initiation - CLI Client**

-- Method 5
+The CLI client can handle the following login methods via the `LoginCommand`.

+- Login with Master Password
+- Login with Single Sign-On
-  - Can be initiated _only_ from our CLI client
+- Login with User API Key (which can _only_ be initiated from the CLI client)

 <br>

+## Login Methods Share Common Logic

-While each login method relies on its own unique logic, this `README` discusses the logic that is _generally_ common to all login methods.
+While each login method has its own unique logic, this `README` discusses the logic that is _generally_ common to all login methods.
+That said, the code is the ultimate source of truth.
+This document is meant to provide a high-level overview and as such will involve some abstraction.

 <br>